marcusoftnet/marcusoftnet.github.io/_posts/2015-10-15-the-visualization-pirate-rules-of-rs-bungsu.md

 ![Board](/img/board150324.jpg)

-Oooor... this might be a ripe opportunity for improvement.
+Or... this might be a ripe opportunity for improvement.
 If we could become "that hospital that has excellent care on Sundays"... but now we're leaving visualization country and entering management / marketing territory.
 I'll leave that up to them.

 ## Has a least one target